rajeevt2001/Terminal-Notepad-Win/README.md

 Windows Vista x64 or above with either ConHost or Windows Terminal in Windows 10/11.

 # Tested on
+Windows XP x86 and x64 (WinXP version; resizing is not possible)

-Windows Vista x64 (right click on the title bar of the console -> properties -> go to font use Lucida Console -> click on ok for the program to work properly, resizing is not possible)
+Windows Vista x64 (right-click on the title bar of the console -> properties -> go to font, use Lucida Console -> click on ok for the program to work properly; resizing is not possible)

-Windows 7 x64 (right click on the title bar of the console -> properties -> go to font use Lucida Console -> click on ok for the program to work properly, resizing is not possible)
+Windows 7 x64 (right-click on the title bar of the console -> properties -> go to font, use Lucida Console -> click on ok for the program to work properly; resizing is not possible)

 Windows 10 x64 (Works perfectly on both ConHost and Windows Terminal)

 Windows 11 x64 (Works perfectly on both ConHost and Windows Terminal)

 # Running under Windows Vista